Little Things (Good Charlotte song)

-"Little Things" is the debut single by American band Good Charlotte from their self-titled debut album, released in mid-2000.
+"Little Things" is a song by American band Good Charlotte from their self-titled debut album.
+The song was released as their debut single on July 24, 2000.
+It peaked at number 23 on the US Billboard Modern Rock Tracks chart and number 61 in Australia.

-The song was re-released in the UK on March 9, 2009.
-This song is featured in the 2000 film Dude, Where's My Car? and in the game Project Gotham Racing.

 Music video

 The music video shows the band performing in a high school.
 It was directed by Nigel Dick and was filmed between July 17 and 18, 2000, at Lorne Park Secondary School in Mississauga, Ontario, Canada.
 Mandy Moore appears in the video.